shadowhexer/django_message_integration/message_integration/README.md

     (venv)C:\path\to\your\message_integration>py manage.py runserver
     ```

-5. Rename the `.env.sample` to `.env` and fill in all the values required.
+5. Rename the `.env.sample` inside the message_integration folder (child of the parent folder of the same name) to `.env` and fill in all the values required.